NEUBIAS/bise-documents/How-to-curate/how-to-curate.md

 ## Has function (EDAM-Bioimaging)
 Details of a function the tool provides, expressed in concepts from the EDAM-Bioimaging _Operation_ ontology, e.g. _image classification_ and _model-based segmentation_.

 **1.** **MUST** correctly specify operations performed by the tool, or (if version indicated), those specific version(s) of the tool.

 **2.** **MAY** receive more than one Function, especially when the tool has multiple modes of operation.

 **3.** **SHOULD** describe all the primary operation and **SHOULD NOT** describe secondary or minor operations.
 In case there are any questions, start discussion in BIII.eu forum.

 ## Has Topic (EDAM-Bioimaging)
 General scientific domain the tool serves or other general category (EDAM Bioimaging Topic), e.g. _Tissue image analysis, Microscopy, Machine Learning_.

+**1.** **MUST** specifiy the most important and relevant scientific topics, although we **RECOMMEND** to refer at least to the single most important scientific topic.

-**1.** **MUST** correctly specify Topics the tool relates to, or (if version indicated), those specific version(s) of the tool.
+**2.** **MUST** correctly specify Topics the tool relates to, or (if version indicated), those specific version(s) of the tool.

-**2.** **MAY** receive more than one Topic.
-We **RECOMMEND** to at least refer to the single most important scientific topic.
+**3.** **MAY** receive more than one Topic.

-**3.** **SHOULD NOT** exhaustively specify all the topics of secondary relevance.
+**4.** **SHOULD NOT** exhaustively specify all the topics of secondary relevance.

 ## Has biological terms

 **2.** **MAY** receive more than one biological term (use Add another item button).

 ## Additional keywords
 A string in which the user may add keywords to the entry in case she/he did not find existing keywords in EDAM-Bioimaging functions or topics.
-This field is important to support further improvements and discussions on new versions of EDAM-Bioimaging.
+This field is important to support further improvements and discussions on new versions of EDAM-Bioimaging or modifications in BIII.eu.

 **1.** **MUST** be a concise keyword and comprise of the most commonly used keyword that relates to the intended theme/subject (to the best of the user's knowledge, for we do not expect the user to know the best term, which is also not always agreed upon by the scientific community).

 **2.** **MAY** receive more than one keyword (use Add another item button).

 ## Requires
-A link to an existing software node in BIII.eu to show the dependencies of the tool.
-For example tool ``3D intensity profile`` requires ``ImageJ`` to be ran.
+A link to an existing software node in BIII.eu to show either in which platform it can be run or the dependencies of the tool.
+For example tool ``3D intensity profile`` requires ``ImageJ`` to be run.

 ## Execution platform
 A discrete attribue that defines in which main execution platforms the tool can be used.
 There are only 4 values for this attribute: ``Linux``, ``Mac``, ``Windows``, ``Unsure``.